-Standards Services Required of Care Frequency 1 Access There shall be unlimited access to care for when member and family/caregiver needs arise, via in-person visits, or via telemedicine.
+Standards of Care Services Required Frequency 1 Access There shall be unlimited access to care for when member and family/caregiver needs arise, via in-person visits, or via telemedicine.
 24/7/365 2 Access, Clinical and Billing A prescribing clinician shall conduct an in-person visit to address the physical and clinical needs of the member and family/caregiver.
 At least quarterly 3 Access, Clinical and Billing At a minimum, a telehealth or in-person visit with a required interdisciplinary team member and/or prescribing clinician (see Appendix B) shall be completed.
 Other required or optional interdisciplinary team members may also attend the telehealth or in-person visit.
 At least monthly 4 Clinical and Billing The palliative care team will hold interdisciplinary team meetings.
 The meetings will include assessing the member's appropriateness for hospice care and assessing the need for other services available for the member and family/caregiver.
 At least bi- weekly 5 Clinical and Billing The palliative care provider and the health plan shall hold regular care coordination meetings.
 A lead care coordinator is required to be identified at the health plan or provider organization for purposes of timely care coordination (see Section XVII).
 The health plan must coordinate with care coordinators to ensure access to additional services in a timely manner.
-At a minimum quarterly, preferably monthly, and ad hoc as needed
+At a minimum quarterly, preferably monthly, and ad hoc as needed 6 Access, Clinical, and Billing A comprehensive interdisciplinary assessment: The assessment shall be conducted in alignment with person-centered planning and practice principles.
+The assessment shall include an in-person visit by the prescribing clinician with additional assessments Shall be completed on each member receiving palliative care within four (4)